For Seizures in Florida

 Scientific studies that support use of medical marijuana

 A study conducted in Mexico in March 2017 showed that around 17% of participants observed 100% relief of symptoms while another 53% of individuals suffering from Lennox-Gastaut, a form of childhood epilepsy, observed 75% reduction in symptoms.

 In another study, the researchers treated epilepsy patients and healthy adults with cannabidiol or a placebo.
 Even though none of the participants reported adverse side effects, 7 epileptic participants out of 15 reported improvements in symptoms while 4 of the patients reported living a completely seizure-free life.

 A study that involved children with Dravet and published on the New England Journal of Medicine showed that cannabidiol could decrease seizure frequency by 39%.
-Actually, marijuana has helped most people control their epilepsy symptoms and some other seizure disorders and it might be a solution for you or your loved one.
+Actually, marijuana has helped most people control their epilepsy symptoms and other seizure disorders.

 Which are the side effects of cannabis?